Akiko Fujimoto

 Akiko Fujimoto is a Japanese-born American conductor.
-Since 2019 she has been the music director of the Mid-Texas Symphony.
+Since 2019 she has been the music director of the Mid-Texas Symphony, and in 2026 she was appointed as the music director of the Symphony of Northwest Arkansas.
 She has held positions as associate conductor of the Minnesota Orchestra and the San Antonio Symphony, conducting associate for the Virginia Symphony Orchestra, and cover conductor for the Los Angeles Philharmonic, and has appeared as a guest conductor for the National Symphony Orchestra, Houston Symphony, North Carolina Symphony, Florida Orchestra, Fort Wayne Philharmonic Orchestra, Corpus Christi Symphony, Lexington Philharmonic Orchestra, and Vermont Symphony Orchestra.
 Fujimoto became the first woman to hold a full-time conducting position on the artistic staff of the San Antonio Symphony when she was hired as its assistant conductor in 2011.
 In 2017, she became the second woman to conduct the Minnesota Orchestra.
 In 2019, Fujimoto became the first woman conductor for the Mid-Texas Symphony.

 Personal life

 Fujimoto was born in Japan.
 When she was 14, she moved with her parents to the United States because her father was relocated by the company he worked for.